Have You Suffered Serious Injury Due to Dangerous Premises?

 - Night clubs

 - Office buildings

 - Cyber premises such as internet chat rooms, websites and search engines.

 - Animal Attacks

 - Flooding Accidents

-At Hannon Legal Group we limit the number of catastrophic personal injury cases we handle at any one time so we can devote maximum resources to achieving substantial compensation for each of our clients.
-We are committed to giving each client the time and attention he or she deserves.
-We work with top experts from every discipline to prove the elements of each case.
+At Hannon Legal Group we limit the number of personal injury cases we handle at any one time so we can devote maximum resources to achieving substantial compensation for each of our clients.
+We are committed to giving each client the time and attention she deserves.
+We work with leading experts from every discipline to prove the elements of each case.
 Our firm works as a team so our clients get the benefit of the collective experience of our lawyers, paralegals and investigators.